 1. Schema of Taxi Table

-rideId : Long // a unique id for each ride isStart : Boolean // flag indicating the event type startLon : Float // the longitude of the ride start location startLat : Float // the latitude of the ride start location endLon : Float // the longitude of the ride end location endLat : Float // the latitude of the ride end location passengerCnt : Short // number of passengers on the ride eventTime : Timestamp // the time at which the event happend
+rideId : Long // a unique id for each ride taxiId : Long // a unique id for each taxi driverId : Long // a unique id for each driver isStart : Boolean // flag indicating the event type startLon : Float // the longitude of the ride start location startLat : Float // the latitude of the ride start location endLon : Float // the longitude of the ride end location endLat : Float // the latitude of the ride end location passengerCnt : Short // number of passengers on the ride eventTime : Timestamp // the time at which the event happened

 Note: The data set contains records with invalid or missing coordinate information (longitude and latitude are